David Charles Abell: Musical theatre

 The driving force behind Stephen Sondheim's 80th birthday celebration at the 2010 BBC Proms, Abell subsequently conducted the 25th anniversary concert of Les Misérables at the O2 Arena, which has been seen worldwide on television and released on DVD.
 Both the 25th and 10th Anniversary concerts have been extensively broadcast by PBS to boost fund-raising efforts.

 Abell was Music Director of the West End production of Andrew Lloyd Webber's Love Never Dies from its opening in March 2010 until March 2011.
 Between 2011 and 2014, he conducted the French premieres of four Sondheim musicals: Follies at the Opéra de Toulon, Sweeney Todd and Sunday in the Park with George and Into the Woods at the Théâtre du Châtelet in Paris.

 Abell conducted London's Laurence Olivier Awards ceremony from 2011 to 2014.
 He has appeared twice at English National Opera, conducting Sweeney Todd with Bryn Terfel and Emma Thompson in 2015 and Carousel with Alfie Boe and Katherine Jenkins in 2017.

 Pops career

 A regular guest conductor with the Philly Pops since his debut in 2013, Abell released a Christmas CD with them in 2015 and was appointed Principal Guest Conductor of the organization in 2017.
-He was named Music Director and Principal Conductor in February, 2020.
+He served as Music Director and Principal Conductor from 2020 to 2023.
 He made his Boston Pops debut in 2016 with an all-Gershwin concert.